 Unless you wind up with very old Ethernet cards, your Network Interface Cards or NICs will probably support one or two speeds on the network, 10 megabit, 10BaseT, or 100 megabit, 100BaseT.
 You can recognize these cards by the square connector on the back, called an RJ45 connector.
 If your cards have a different connector, check your manufacturer's web site.

 You will be connecting the computers on your GREEN network to the IPCop computer on IPCop's internal GREEN NIC.
-If you have ORANGE or BLUE networks then these should be connected to the relevant NIC.
+If you have an ORANGE network, the ORANGE network computers will be connected to IPCop on its internal ORANGE NIC.

 If there is only one computer on your network, all you will need is a single category 5 crossover cable.
 You can recognize a crossover cable by holding the transparent RJ45 connectors at each end next to each other.
 If the wires in the connector attach to different pins at either end of the cable, you have a cross over cable.
 Otherwise you have a straight through cable.